Architecture & Morality

 Architecture & Morality is the third studio album by the English electronic band Orchestral Manoeuvres in the Dark (OMD), released on 6 November 1981 by Dindisc.
 Inspired by religious music, the group sought to broaden their musical palette by utilising elaborate choral samples, the Mellotron, and other new instruments to create a more naturalistic, emotive sound.
 The artwork was designed by longtime OMD collaborator Peter Saville, along with associate Brett Wickens, while its title was derived from the book Morality and Architecture by David Watkin.

 Architecture & Morality reached number three on the UK Albums Chart, and was a top-10 entry across Europe.
 The record met with lukewarm reviews, but garnered acclaim from critics and other artists in the following years.
 It has been recognised as a seminal album of its era and the synth-pop genre, appearing in rankings of the best records of 1981 and the wider decade.
-Architecture & Morality has also featured in various "all-time" lists, including the book 1001 Albums You Must Hear Before You Die.
+Architecture & Morality has also been featured in "all-time" lists, including the book 1001 Albums You Must Hear Before You Die.

 The record became a commercial success, selling over four million copies and spawning three international hit singles – "Souvenir", "Joan of Arc" and "Maid of Orleans" – which together sold eight million copies.
 OMD have staged multiple tours based around the album.